Shop since 1973 100% recycled and restoredSame day shipping

 Very strong and yet easy to sharpen

 Amethyst is formed deep in the Earth's crust under high pressure and temperature and grows in distinctive hexagonal crystal shapes.
 These crystals are so attractive that they are also sought after in their raw form.
-In addition, amethyst is frequently sharpened to process in jewelry.
+In addition, amethyst is frequently sharpened to process in jewellery.
 The mineral is relatively easy for gemstone cutters to facet into unique gemstones in all kinds of different cuts.
 Because amethyst is easy to sharpen but also very strong, the stone is also used to carve small sculptures.
-However, this mineral remains most popular for amethyst gemstone jewelry.
+However, this mineral remains most popular for amethyst gemstone jewellery.

 The purple, the better